Skip to content

-VAMP: The Visa Acquirer Monitoring Programme That Replaced VDMP and VFMP
+VAMP: Visa Acquirer Monitoring That Replaced VDMP and VFMP

-In April 2025, Visa replaced VDMP and VFMP with a single consolidated programme — VAMP.
-Here's what changed, how the new threshold model works, what triggers enforcement, and what acquirers and merchants need to do differently.
+Visa replaced VDMP and VFMP with VAMP in April 2025.
+The new threshold model, enforcement triggers, and what acquirers and merchants need to do differently.

-Visa consolidated VDMP and VFMP into a single programme — VAMP — in April 2025, with a unified 0.9% dispute rate threshold and new fraud enumeration metrics.
+Visa consolidated VDMP and VFMP into a single programme — VAMP — in April 2025: a unified ratio of fraud (TC40) plus disputes (TC15) over settled transactions, with separate enumeration tracking.
 What changed, how enforcement works, and how merchants respond.

 Visa restructured its merchant monitoring programmes in April 2025, consolidating two separate compliance frameworks into a single programme.
 The Visa Dispute Monitoring Programme (VDMP) and the Visa Fraud Monitoring Programme (VFMP), which had operated in parallel for over a decade, were replaced by the Visa Acquirer Monitoring Programme — VAMP.